Breword/tmux/Clipboard.md

 set -s copy-command 'xsel -i'
 ~~~~

-The more complex configuration in the next section also works tmux 3.2 and
+The more complex configuration in the next section also works with tmux 3.2 and
 later versions.

 #### How to configure - tmux 2.4 to 3.1